 Meanwhile, a French mobster, Alex Montel (Oliver Martinez) arrives at Los Angeles International Airport and heads out into the city.
 He intends to visit his uncle's favorite restaurant, purportedly as a birthday surprise, but in reality, it's because he knows his uncle has been stealing money from the family for some time.
 Alex thus slits his uncle's throat and leaves the restaurant, but is soon pulled over by motorcycle cops for a broken taillight.
 Since the car Alex is driving is his uncles' (and there is an arrest warrant out for that name), the officers detain him for questioning and verification of his identity.
 Even attempts to use bribery aren't able to spring him.

-When Hondo meets with the Captain, Fuller rejects both Sanchez and Street, but Hondo refuses to back down.
+When Hondo meets with Fuller, Fuller rejects both Sanchez and Street, but Hondo refuses to back down.
 Fuller makes a compromise- he will accept the group for now, but if they fail the preliminary trials needed for SWAT, then Street and Hondo will both be taken off the force.
 Hondo agrees, confident in his group.

 Training begins shortly thereafter.
 The new squad members get to know each other, and it's revealed that Boxer's sister was formerly involved with Street- so there is some friction between them.
 Hondo puts the group through several tests- including infiltration, armor, weapons, physical conditioning and long-range shooting.
 Despite some initial difficulties, they are soon performing admirably.